agentslx/growtrics_fullstack_dev_test/README.md

 3. Change the `apiBaseUrl` in the `src/mini_solver_flutter/lib/configs/env.dart` file to match your local IP address in your LAN network.
 For example, if your local IP is `192.168.1.100`, you would set `apiBaseUrl` to `http://192.168.1.100:8000`.
 4. Run the Flutter app on your device by running `flutter run --flavor dev -t lib/main_dev.dart`

    - For iOS, you may need to change the development team in the Xcode project settings.
 Open the project in Xcode, navigate to the "Signing & Capabilities" tab, and select your development team.
-If the application ID already exists, you can change to any unique ID, such as `com.mini_solver.app.test`.
+If the application ID already exists, you can change to any unique ID, such as `com.mini_solver.app.test` (add `test` postfix to make it different)

 Here I assume that you have basic knowledge of Docker, Flutter, and can run them on your local machine.
-If you encounter any issues, please refer to the official documentation for Docker and Flutter, or contact me directly for assistance.
+If you encounter any issues, please refer to the official documentation for Docker and Flutter, or contact me directly for assistance at my email nguyenviethai819996@gmail.com.

-5. Once the app is running, you can take a picture of a question or problem, and the app will send it to the backend for processing.
-The backend will return results and app will show the solution, answer, and explanation.
+## Secret keys:

+The `.env` file, which contains GEMINI API Key, and the Firebase `service_account.json` file are secret and cannot be sent to

 ## How to use the app